 Reunification Counseling – Kathleen Coughlin, LCSW – $175.00 (60-Minutes)

-Reunification Counseling is aimed at helping a parent and child re-establish a relationship after a period of separation or trauma.
-The counseling is aimed at identifying and processing issues that have occurred as a result of or leading up to the lack of contact.
-The reunification process is child focused.
-The goal is to help the parent understand their child’s needs for an ongoing and healthy relationship.
-Reunification Counseling may be court ordered or both parents may agree to the counseling occurring.
-It is important to address these issues and seek the support of a qualified professional.
+Reunification Counseling is aimed at helping a parent and child re-establish a relationship after a period of trauma or separation.
+Counseling is focused on identifying and processing issues that have occurred which led up to the lack of contact.
+The reunification process is child-focused.
+The goal is to help the parent understand their child’s needs as they begin to develop an ongoing and healthy relationship.
+Reunification Counseling may be court-ordered, or both parents may agree to seek counseling.
+It is essential to address these issues and seek the support of an experienced professional.

-Reunification counseling is also recommended in situations where a child may be refusing to spend time with one parent.
-This may occur in families that are going through a high conflict separation or divorce.
-In some cases, a parent and child may have had a conflict that was emotionally stressful on the child.
-It is important for the child to have an opportunity to process their feelings and have their voice heard by the parent.
-In these situations, it is imperative for the parent and child to work with a counselor to address the specific concerns that occurred in your family.
-If the child feels that they were wronged or treated unfairly, it is important for the parent to apologize and rebuild trust with the child.
+Reunification counseling is also available in situations where a child may be refusing to spend time with one parent.
+Reunification may be recommended in families that are going through a high conflict separation or divorce.
+In some cases, a parent and child may have had a conflict that was emotionally stressful for the child.
+It is vital for the child to have an opportunity to process their feelings and have their voice heard by the parent.
+In these situations, the parent and child will work with a counselor to address the specific concerns that occurred in the family system.
+If the child feels that they were wronged or mistreated, the parent needs to apologize and rebuild trust with the child.

 Research has shown that disrupted parent & child relationships have a negative impact on children of all ages.
 Children and adolescents who have a disrupted relationship with one parent are at long-term risk for stress-related physical health problems, anxiety, depression, sexual impulsivity, substance abuse, academic issues, and challenges in social settings.
 Reunification counseling with a qualified professional is in the best interest of the children.
-It is important that the child knows that both parents are committed to fulfilling parental roles.
+The child must know that both parents are committed to fulfilling parental roles.
 Reunification is a vital step to build a healthy, safe, and stable parent and child relationship.

 “Patience is not simply the ability to wait; it’s how we behave while we waiting.” – Joyce Meyer